dosbox-staging/dosbox-staging/BUILD.md

 By default, the Meson build system will lookup shared (or dynamic) libraries using PATH-provided pkg-config or cmake.
-If they're not avaiable or usable, Meson's wrap system will will build local static libraries to meet this need.
+If they're not available or usable, Meson's wrap system will will build local static libraries to meet this need.

 If your environment requires all dependencies be provided by the system, then you can disable the wrap system using Meson's setup flag:
 `-Dwrap_mode=nofallback`.
-However, this will require the operating system satify all of DOSBox Staging's library dependencies.
+However, this will require the operating system satisfy all of DOSBox Staging's library dependencies.

 Detailed documentation: [Meson: Core options][meson-core]